General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Light Propagation through the Field of Gravitational Lens

 Using \eqref{tl} and \eqref{t0l} we can write down the post-Newtonian expansions for functions of the retarded time $t-r$ as follows

-We notice that convergence of the post-Newtonian time series given above depends, in fact, not just on one parameter $\varepsilon_\lambda$ which is typical in the post-Newtonian celestial mechanics of extended bodies, but on the product of two parameters.
+where the dot above functions denote the total time derivative.
+We notice that convergence of the post-Newtonian time series for light propagation depends, in fact, not just on a single parameter, $\varepsilon_\lambda\sim v/c$, that is typical in the post-Newtonian celestial mechanics of extended bodies \citep{60,31,kopeikin_book}, but on the product of two parameters.
 Therefore, the convergence requires satisfaction of two conditions

 where the numerical value of the parameter $\varepsilon_\lambda$ must be taken for the smallest wavelength, $\lambda_{\rm min}$, in the spectrum of the gravitational radiation emitted by the isolated system.
 Conditions \eqref{be9}, \eqref{be10} ensure convergence of the post-Newtonian series in \eqref{Fl} and \eqref{F0l} respectively.
-If the source of light rays and observer are at infinite distances from the isolated system then $\varepsilon\simeq 0$ and $\varepsilon_0\simeq 0$, and the requirements (\ref{be9}), \eqref{be10} are satisfied automatically, irrespective of the structure of the Fourier spectrum \eqref{for5} of the multipole moments of the isolated system.
-In real astronomical practice such an assumption may not be always satisfied.
-In such cases it is more natural to avoid the post-Newtonian expansions of the metric tensor and/or observable effects.
+If the source of light rays and observer are at infinite distances from the isolated system then $\varepsilon\simeq 0$ and $\varepsilon_0\simeq 0$, and the requirements (\ref{be9}), \eqref{be10} are satisfied automatically, irrespective of the structure of the Fourier spectrum \eqref{for5} of the gravitational radiation emitted by the isolated system.
+In a real astronomical practice such an assumption may not be always satisfied.
+In such cases it is more natural to avoid the post-Newtonian expansions of the metric tensor and/or observable effects and operate with the functions of the retarded time.
+It is important to notice that the retarded time $s=t-r$ which enters the result of the calculation of the is a characteristic of the Einstein equations of gravitational field, not the Maxwell equations.
+Therefore, measuring the effect of the gravitational deflection of light caused by time-dependent gravitational field allows us to measure the speed of gravity with respect to the speed of light.
+This type of experiments have been proposed in our paper \citep{kopapjl} and successfully performed in 2003 \citep{fkapj}.
+There were several publications (see review \citep{will-lrv}) arguing that the speed of gravity is irrelevant in the light-ray deflection experiments by moving bodies.
+Unfortunately, all the authors of those publications operated with the post-Newtonian expansion of the gravitational field which replaces the retarded time $s=t-r$ of the gravitational field with the time $t^*$ of the closest approach of light to the light-ray deflecting body like in equation (\ref{tl}).
+This explains why the effect of the retardation of gravity was confused with the retardation of light in \citep{will-lrv}.

 If we assume that the mass and angular momentum of the isolated system are conserved the asymptotic expansions of integrals \eqref{is1}, \eqref{is2} of the stationary part of the metric tensor have the following form